 Durable: Heartwood within the tree will last for generations.
 Sapwood easily decays and discolors.
 Northern White Cedar has minimal sapwood (approximately ¾-inch on a 10-inch diameter log).
 Through the sawing, shaping and peeling processes, all sapwood from Town + Country Cedar is removed.

 Did you know?
 Sapwood is the reason why you see a black discoloring in some log homes, especially in pine structures.
 Pine logs have a large sap ring which is nearly impossible to remove and demands annual maintenance.
 This is not a problem with our kiln-dried Northern White Cedar.

 Healthy: Northern White Cedar is a natural and environmentally safe choice for your family in part because of its closed-cell structure.
 The cell structure resembles that of a cork.
 Combined with natural oils, this inherent feature provides protection against internal mold and mildew.
 This also is important because properly kiln-dried Northern White Cedar will resist the absorption of moisture from the environment.
 When other woods absorb moisture from rain and air, and are then exposed to drying from wind and sun, “checking” and deterioration occur.
 Not so with Northern White Cedar.
 That’s why so many saunas are built with none other than Northern White Cedar log products!

-Cost-effective: When you build with Northern White Cedar you’ll see a difference in your utility bills.
+Cost-effective: When you build your custom cabin with Northern White Cedar you’ll see a difference in your utility bills.
 The insulation factor of Northern White Cedar is among the highest of any wood.
-With a 1.41 R-factor per inch, Northern White Cedar siding and paneling products will provide additional protection and warmth for your family.
+With a 1.41 R-factor per inch, Northern White Cedar log siding and paneling products will provide additional protection and warmth for your family in your custom cabin.